Package manager: Build automation utilities

-A few tools, such as Maak and A-A-P, are designed to handle both building and deployment, and can be used as either a build automation utility or as a package manager or both.
+A few tools, such as Maak and A-A-P, are designed to handle both building and deployment, and can be used as either build automation utilities, package managers, or both.

-Comparison with app stores
+App stores

-App stores can also be considered application-level package managers.
+App stores can also be considered application-level package managers (without the ability to install all levels of programs).
 Unlike traditional package managers, app stores are designed to enable payment for the software itself (instead of for software development), and may only offer monolithic packages with no dependencies or dependency resolution.
-They are usually extremely limited in their management functionality, due to a strong focus on simplification over power or emergence, and common in commercial operating systems and locked-down “smart” devices.
+They are usually limited in their management functionality, due to focusing on ease-of-use over power or emergence, and are common in commercial operating systems and smart devices.

+Package managers also often have only human-reviewed code.
+Many app stores, such as Google Play and Apple's App Store, mainly screen apps using automated tools only; malware can pass these tests by detecting when the app is being tested, and delaying malicious activity.
+There are exceptions: the npm package database, for instance, relies entirely on postpublication review of its code, while the Debian package database has an extensive human review process before any package goes into the main database.
+The XZ Utils backdoor used years of trust-building to insert a backdoor, which was nonetheless caught while in the testing database.

 Common package managers and formats

 Universal package manager

 Also known as binary repository manager, it is a software tool designed to optimize the download and storage of binary files, artifacts and packages used and produced in the software development process.
 These package managers aim to standardize the way enterprises treat all package types.
 They give users the ability to apply security and compliance metrics across all artifact types.
 Universal package managers have been referred to as being at the center of a DevOps toolchain.